Eurovision censored by Chinese broadcaster

 The Eurovision Song Contest may be the ultimate in camp spectacle, but for viewers in China some LGBT elements of the singing competition have reportedly been censored.

-Mango TV, which broadcast the semi-final of Eurovision, and is one of China's most popular TV channels, has come under fire by some on social media for apparently blurring rainbow flags and censoring tattoos.
+Mango TV, which broadcast the first semi-final of Eurovision on Tuesday, and is one of China's most popular TV channels, has come under fire by some on social media for apparently blurring rainbow flags and censoring tattoos.

 According to the state-owned news organisation Global Times, Mango TV also decided not to air performances by Irish or Albanian delegations during Tuesday's event for various reasons.

-The second semi-final is on Thursday night.
+The European Broadcasting Union (EBU) has now barred Mango TV from broadcasting the second semi-final and the final.

+The EBU said censorship was not in line with its values of diversity.

 The Voice of Homosexuality, a verified account on Chinese social media platform Weibo, shared a number of still images of some of the censored performances.